rayxuan2000/RNN-Based-Prediction-of-Time-Series-in-Stock-Market/README.md

 The data is from this [source](https://www.superdatascience.com/pages/deep-learning).
 It also has been uploaded to the repo.
 The code is in the Jupyter notebook format in the repo.

 ## Some notes
+- What is input and output of our model?

 - How to understand the parameters of lstm?

 ## Summary